semaphoreci/docs/slack-notifications_5bec40412c7d3a31944df735.md

 See the [sem command line tool](https://docs.semaphoreci.com/article/53-sem-reference) for further details.

-## Setting up Slack notifications through the UI
+## Setting up, editing and deleting Slack notifications through the UI

 In the Configuration part of the sidebar, click on **Notifications** -> **Create New Notification**.
 Add the name of the notification and rules and click on the **Save Changes** button.

 If you’d like to edit or delete an existing notification, click on the name of the notification and at the top right corner, click on **Edit** or **Delete...** button and follow the steps from there.

 ## See also